This article is reviewed regularly by Wego’s editorial team to ensure that the content is up to date & accurate.

 Hajj 2024 dates

-As of now, the dates for Hajj 2024/1445H have yet to be confirmed.
-However, the Saudi Ministry for Hajj and Umrah revealed that the first batch of pilgrims will arrive at the Kingdom on 9 May next year.
+The dates for Hajj 2024/1445H are expected to occur on Friday, June 14, until Wednesday, June 19, 2024.
+However, the Saudi Ministry for Hajj and Umrah revealed that the first batch of pilgrims will arrive at the Kingdom on 9 May 2024.

 Hajj requirements and rules